 What Does Dave Ramsey and Suze Orman say about whole life insurance?

-Dave Ramsey and Suze Orman on life insurance both have similar opinions about term versus whole life insurance.
+Dave Ramsey and Suze Orman both have similar opinions about term versus whole life insurance.

 You can see here that Dave Ramsey dislikes whole life insurance and endorses the Dave Ramsey term life insurance:

-He certainly paints a harsh picture of whole life.
+He certainly paints a harsh picture of whole life insurance.

 On the other hand, when it comes to indexed universal life insurance, Dave Ramsey is wrong.